sunfishcode/wasm-reference-manual/WebAssembly.md

 *name* and associated data.

 **Validation:**
- - The version index is required to be equal to `0xc`.
+ - The version is required to be `0x01`.
  - For each present [known section](#known-sections), the requirements of its **Validation** clause are required, if one is specified for the section kind.
  - The requirements of the **Validation** clauses of every